susanBuck/notes/05_Laravel/01_Composer_Setup.md

 If either of the above tests failed, revisit the **[PHP from CL](https://github.com/susanBuck/notes/blob/master/07_SysAdmin/999_PHP_from_CL.md)** doc.

-No matter which php.exe you use, the key thing you need to know is what `php.ini` file is being used when running PHP from the CL.
+No matter which `php.exe` you use, the key thing you need to know is *which* `php.ini` file is being used when running PHP from the CL.
 That way, if you run into any issues, you know where to find your configurations.

-Also, it should be noted that the `php.ini` file we gave you has `openssl` enabled by default, which is an extension Composer is going to require.
+Also, it should be noted that the `php.ini` file we gave you has `openssl` enabled by default, which is an extension you're going to need.